Learning & Education

 Monster Mash

-Calling all witches, ghosts, and ghouls!
+Calling all ghosts and ghouls!
 Join the Academy Museum for a wicked good time.
-The museum will host a fun-filled day of special effects makeup demonstrations, storied tours, special monster appearances, and activities exploring the monstrous feminine.
-Embrace this year’ theme with the bride, witches, vampires, and more!
+We're hosting a fun-filled day of special-effects makeup demonstrations, spooky scripted tours, appearances by (gasp!) monsters, and activities—all exploring the crossroads between the monstrous and the feminine in film.
+Embrace this year’s theme with the bride of Frankenstein, lovelorn witches, hungry demons, and more.

 Free with the purchase of a general admission ticket.
 Museum admission is free for youths 17 and under.